 Professional deputies and donees:

-- Are paid for their services;
+- are paid for their services;

 For more information on the Professional Deputies and Donees scheme, visit this page by the Office of the Public Guardian.
+A list of registered professional deputies and donees can also be found here.

 Additional Resources